mission-liao/dingo/README.md

  - chan: haven't tried yet
  - private field in struct: they are ignore by json/gob, but it's still possible to support them by providing customized marshaller and invoker. (please search 'ExampleCustomMarshaller' for details)

-And yes, return values of worker functions would also be __type corrected__.

-###Throwing and Catching with Your Dingo
-> Two Way Binding with Worker Functions
+###Two Way Binding with Worker Functions
+> Throwing and Catching with Your Dingo

 Besides sending arguments, return values from worker functions can also be accessed.
 Every time you initiate a task, you will get a report channel.
 ```go